atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 Note that the products only ship with certain JDBC drivers installed, depending on the license conditions of those drivers.

-In order to use JDBC drivers that are not shipped with the product (e.g. MySQL and Oracle), you need to follow the steps to introduce additional libraries into the installation (see below).
+!!!warning "Non-bundled DB drivers"
+    MySQL and Oracle database drivers are not shipped with the products due to licensing restrictions.
+    You will need to provide [`additionalLibraries` configuration](#additional-libraries-plugins).

 ### `database.type`